Skip to main content

 Hundreds of students gather each week for the Bentley Investment Group pitch meeting to weigh in on investment decisions.

-Students gather each week for the Bentley Investment Group pitch meeting to listen to investment recommendations by student members.
+Students gather each week for the Bentley Investment Group pitch meeting to listen to investment recommendations by student analysts.

 In any week up to 400 students show up for Bentley Investment Group (BIG) pitch meetings.
 One of the largest student organizations on campus, the group is responsible for managing a portion of the university’s endowment.
 The fund they manage originated in 1997 and has grown to more than $1.5 million.